 The academic and professional backgrounds of the Programme lecturers are varied and include extensive international experience.
 They represent the Latvian Institute of International Affairs, the Stockholm School of Economics in Riga, the University of Latvia and the European Institute for Public Administration.

 Participating countries or specific regions are decided upon by the Programme donors.

 Eligible country for the Spring 2020 session is: Albania, Bosnia and Herzegovina, Egypt, Jordan, Kazakhstan, Kosovo, Kyrgyzstan, Montenegro, North Macedonia, Palestine, Serbia, Tajikistan, Turkmenistan and Uzbekistan.

 The programme is composed of three sections: legal, economic and political, each including two separate courses.

 Each course has teaching for 7 hours per day, including seminars, study visits, special events and class preparation.
 The weekly workload is estimated at 35 hours, and each course corresponds to 1.5 ECTS credits.
 Participants may also choose an elective English language support during the main modules.

-Depending on the study curriculum, the study visits may include experience sharing with institutions such as the Ministry of Foreign Affairs, the Ministry of Justice, the Ministry of Finance, the Cabinet of Ministers, the Parliament, the Constitutional Court, the Supreme Court and the Ombudsman.
+Depending on the study curriculum, the study visits may include experience sharing with institutions such as the Ministry of Foreign Affairs, the Ministry of Justice, the Ministry of Finance, the Cabinet of Ministers, the Parliament, the Constitutional Court, and the Supreme Court.